 Trip Planning Tips

-The nearest airport to Laurel Hill Creek is Pittsburgh International Airport.
+Pittsburgh International Airport is the nearest airport to this stream.
 Another nearby option is Allegheny County Airport.
-Keep in mind that you can travel to any major or municipal airport in Western Pennsylvania and arrive at your destination after a few hours of scenic driving.
+However, you can travel to any major or municipal airport in Western Pennsylvania and arrive at your destination after a few hours of scenic driving.

 Laurel Hill Creek State Park Campground is a great option if you don’t want to stray far from the fishery.
-The campground offers close proximity to the stream and clean facilities.
+It is close to the stream and has clean facilities.

-If camping isn’t your speed, you might want to check out The Casselman Inn, a quaint Bed and Breakfast that has been in operation since 1842.
-It is located in Maryland, but is only a half hour drive away from Laurel Hill Creek.
+If camping isn’t your thing, you might want to check out The Casselman Inn, a quaint Bed and Breakfast that has been in operation since 1842.
+It is located in Maryland but is only a half-hour drive from the Creek.

-Like most good things in life, Laurel Hill Creek makes you work for it.
+Like most good things, Laurel Hill Creek makes you work for it.
 But if you put in the effort, you will be rewarded with plenty of well-earned trout.

 Looking for more places to fish?
 Check out our DIY Guide to Fly Fishing Pennsylvania